 Match funding can be sought for any film being produced through the scheme.

 The scheme culminates in the London Calling Showcase and Awards at BFI Southbank, with a Jury cash prize for one London Calling film, a top industry prize for one London Calling Plus film, and a DoP prize with £10,000 of kit hire from Panalux.
 A selection of the shorts are later screened at the BFI London Film Festival.

 Follow what our filmmakers are up to with #LDNCalling on Twitter.

 London Calling is proud to be a partner of the BFI.NETWORK, with funding from the BFI and Creative Skillset, and run with support of the London Boroughs of Lambeth, Redbridge, Southwark and Waltham Forest.
 It is supported by Panalux and Island Studios, and Performance Insurance.

 Proud to be a partner of

 “I'm indebted to this scheme.
-After London Calling we were nominated for a BIFA, won a Crystal Bear in Berlin, and are getting development money for my first feature.”
+After London Calling we were nominated for a BIFA, won a Crystal Bear in Berlin, and I'm getting development money for my first feature.”